OlisaMarvis/OlisaMarvis/README.md

 # Hi, I'm Olisa 👋

-## I'm a Automated Teller Machines Maintenance Engineer
+## I'm an Automated Teller Machines Maintenance Engineer
-## Who transitioned to a DevOps Engineer and software developer and never looked back.
+## Who transitioned to DevOps Engineering and software development and never looked back.
 ## Currently a certified Amazon certified cloud practitioner (AWS).

-- 🌱 I’m currently learning DevOps tools and technologies
+- 🌱 I’m currently learning DevOps tools, technologies and software development.
 <!--

 Here are some ideas to get you started: